haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

     - **Durable Functions orchestrator**
       - Functions that invokes the other functions
   - See design patterns for Durable functions on Microsoft url: https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview
+    - **Fan-out/fan-in**
+      - Pattern of executing multiple concurrently then performing aggregation on the results.
+    - **Chaining**
+      - Pattern of executing in sequential order.
+      - Often, function input requires the result of the previous function output etc

 ### Function App Logging
 - Turn on Application Insights to turn on logging for function apps.